theryeguy92/HTB-Solar-Lab/README.md

-Now that it is posible to access port 445 anonymously, we can use crackmapexec to brute force Relative Identifiers.
+Now that it is possible to access port 445 anonymously, we can use crackmapexec to brute force Relative Identifiers.

 ```bash
 crackmapexec smb solarlab.htb -u anonymous -p '' --rid-brute